beskay/ERC721-Snapshot/README.md

 Simple script for creating a snapshot of all token holders + corresponding balances of an ERC721 contract.
 Data is being stored using Supabase.

+See also branch "merkle" for added merkle whitelist functionality.

 ## Installation

 Clone this repo and run